geoffrey-diederichs/Hack_in_2025/note/README.md

 # Note

-We were given [this binary](./Sources/note) and these files to run it :
+We were given [this binary](./Sources/note) and theses files to run it :

  - [Dockerfile](./Sources/Dockerfile)
  - [docker-compose.yml](./Sources/docker-compose.yml)